ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/optimal_chi.md

 calculating these values, providing options to handle C3 and C4 photosynthesis and different implementations of water stress.
-In normal practice, a given method is selected using the `method_optchi` argument when fitting a {class}`~pyrealm.pmodel.pmodel.PModel`.
+In normal practice, a given method is selected using the `method_optchi` argument when fitting a {class}`~pyrealm.pmodel.new_pmodel.PModelNew`.
 In the background, those method names are used to select from a set of classes that implement the different calculations.
 Some of the examples below show these classes being used directly.
 The methods and classes built into `pyrealm` are shown below, but it is possible for users to add alternative methods for use within a P Model.